Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <br>28
 <br>496

-## Problem5: Print Digits in Reversed Order:
+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem5" >Problem5: Print Digits in Reversed Order:</a>

 Write a program to read a number and print it in the reversed order.
 <br> Input: